Music B.A.

 Students of every major must satisfy that major’s upper-division disciplinary communication (DC) requirement.

-The DC requirement for the Western art music concentration of the music B.A. degree is satisfied by completing one course; MUSC 101C (taken as part of the concentration's core requirements).
+The DC requirement for the western art music concentration of the music B.A. degree is satisfied by completing one of the following courses.
+Some courses may already be core or elective requirements for the major track, meaning students would satisfy the DC requirement through the natural progression of their degree.

 5